cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

     (3 rows)
     ~~~

     The standby cluster's virtual cluster is offline while the replication stream is running.
-The virtual cluster will be online once you explicitly [start its service after cutover]({% link {{ page.version.version }}/cutover-replication.md %}#step-2-complete-the-cutover).
+To bring it online, you must explicitly [start its service after cutover]({% link {{ page.version.version }}/cutover-replication.md %}#step-2-complete-the-cutover).

 1. To manage the replication stream, you can [pause and resume]({% link {{ page.version.version }}/alter-virtual-cluster.md %}) the replication stream as well as [show]({% link {{ page.version.version }}/show-virtual-cluster.md %}) the current details for the job: